health-ai/health-ai.github.io/_events/2018-10-18-symposium.md

 * 10/18 - *SYMPOSIUM*

 <a href="https://www.eventbrite.com/e/the-future-of-healthcare-healthai-stanford-sypmosium-tickets-50799093456?ref=ebtnebregn" target="_blank"><img src="https://www.eventbrite.com/custombutton?eid=50799093456" alt="Eventbrite - The future of healthcare - HealthAI @ Stanford sypmosium" /></a>

+## Your contribution

+If you are interested in pitching a problem / dataset / algorithm at one of the upcoming events, please fill in <a href="https://goo.gl/forms/S23ev4TO3z18hndV2">this short form</a>.